Optimal work extraction from quantum batteries based on the expected utility hypothesis: Initial quantum coherence

 If there is initial quantum coherence in the energy basis, i.e., $[\rho,H]\neq0$, for the unitary cycle with unitary time-evolution $U$, we get the quasiprobability distribution~\cite{Francica22,Francica222}

+In particular, it reduces to the quasiprobability distribution of Ref.~\cite{Allahverdyan14} for $q=0,1$ and the one of Ref.~\cite{Solinas15} for $q=1/2$.
 We aim to calculate the optimal value in Eq.~\eqref{eq.utilitymax}, where the average in Eq.~\eqref{eq.utilitymax} is now calculated with respect to the quasiprobability distribution $p_q(w,\rho,U)$ instead of the probability distribution $p(w,\rho,U)$.
 We focus on the exponential utility function in Eq.~\eqref{eq.uteqxpo}.
 We get